nadiamariduena/react-mern-21-backend/README.md

 const token = authHeader.split(" ")[1];
 ```

-### ⚠️ be aware that when you refresh here changes may cause postman to behave so for precaution:
+### ⚠️ be aware that when you refresh in VS, changes may cause postman to behave, so for precaution:

 - Every time you save in VS code while you are testing in postman, log in your user (in postman) so to **obtain a new token**